Stock AnalysisJune 3, 2026 · 5 min read

 3. Minor Interest Income

-Based on Kadant's most recent financial statements:
+Based on Kadant's latest Form 10-Q and consolidated financial statements:

 Bottom Line